-Six best iPhone bike mounts to hold your smartphone while you ride
+These choice iPhone bike mounts hold your phone so you don't have to

 - Price: $60

-The Studio Proper’s bike mount is made of solid aluminum, meaning it’s incredibly durable and will keep your iPhone in place — well, provided you don’t ride around on rocky terrain.
-The mount is easy to install, supports portrait or landscape positions, and can be adjusted up or down for easy viewing from a variety of angles.
-The mount must be used in conjunction with an M Lock iPhone case, however, which, unlike the Quad Lock, isn’t included in the package and will cost you an additional $30.
-Once paired, the case securely locks into the mount via magnets.
-The mount does come with a reusable wetsuit that stretches over the phone to protect it from rain, but as of right now, it’s only available for the iPhone 5/5S.
-An iPhone 6/6S version is slated for the near future.
+Studio Proper’s M Lock Bike Mount is made of solid aluminum, meaning it’s incredibly durable and keeps iPhones firmly in place — provided a rider isn’t traversing rocky terrain.
+Easy to install, the mount supports portrait and landscape positions and can be adjusted up or down for easy viewing from a variety of angles.
+The mount must be used in conjunction with an M Lock iPhone case, which, unlike the Quad Lock, isn’t included in the package and costs an additional $30.
+Once paired, the case securely locks into the mount via magnets and also comes with a reusable wetsuit that stretches over the phone to protect it from rain, adding more versatility.

 Buy one now from: